10 Common mistakes you should avoid in the email era

 6. Forgetting to end your email

 The reader has to know where the email ends.
 This is why it is essential that you end your emails with a simple “Thank you, name” or “Regards, name”.
 If you think this might be difficult to remember each time, turn the signature option on.
-This helps you customize your signature and attach it to each email.
+This helps you customise your signature and attach it to each email.
 Avoid using terms like “Cheers” and “Best wishes” unless you know the recipient very well.

 7. Forgetting to add attachments